AMZN

 Live investment view

-Base case stance: Sell with low confidence as shares trade at $210 versus $149 fair value, implying -28.9 downside.
-This workspace updates with the latest live inputs, while the published report remains a point-in-time note.
+Base case stance: Sell with low confidence as shares are currently being evaluated against an older daily scheduled quote of $265 versus $231 fair value, implying -12.8 downside.
+This workspace updates with the latest daily scheduled quote and reported inputs, while the published report remains a point-in-time note.

 Current model signal